KCuevas00/TheTintGuy/README.md

 # TheTintGuy

 changes to be made:

+logo on pages needs to match hero logo

 have the navbar logo text match the logo text itself.

 replace review placeholders with real reviews.